Jaimezpe/jaimezpe/README.md

 ###

 Hi👋!
 I'm Jaime, FrontEnd developer.
 I have always been curious about technology and eager to create.
 Using creativity for create technology has become a very important part of my life.
 I love experimenting with both hardware and software
+Here's my portfolio website, where I explain more about me: https://jaimezpe.com